WHY YOUNG ADULTS?

 INSIDE

 In our work, we see time and time again that the labels of ‘victim’ or ‘offender’ are a false dichotomy.
-Young women+ in prison have experienced disproportionate levels of rejection and suffering throughout their lives - often by people in their life that they should have been able to rely on.
+Young adults in women’s prisons have experienced disproportionate levels of rejection and suffering throughout their lives - often by people in their life that they should have been able to rely on.
 These experiences have a huge impact on an individual’s behaviour, their understanding of themselves and what they feel they have to offer society.
 For example:

 • 31% of women+ in prison were taken into care as a child,